 Pulido and the Mexico U-23s hoisted the Concacaf Olympic Qualifying Tournament title at Children’s Mercy Park in April 2012.
 The semifinal and final matches both took place in Sporting’s home stadium as Pulido scored in a 3-1 semifinal victory over Canada.
 He finished as the competition’s leading scorer with five goals, helping Mexico book their place at the 2012 Summer Olympics in London, and guided El Tri to the Toulon Tournament championship later that year in France.

 Pulido made his senior international debut on Jan.
 29, 2014, scoring a hat-trick in a 4-0 friendly win against South Korea in San Antonio, Texas.
 He added another goal in a 2-2 friendly draw with the United States over two months later and was selected to Mexico’s 23-man squad for the 2014 FIFA World Cup in Brazil.
-Pulido scored his fifth Mexico goal in a friendly win over Iceland in February 2017 and last played for El Tri in September 2018, featuring in friendly losses to Uruguay and the U.S.
+Pulido scored his fifth Mexico goal in a friendly win over Iceland in February 2017 and last played for El Tri in November 2018, featuring in a friendly loss to Argentina.

 For a full list of Sporting's offseason roster moves, visit SportingKC.com/tracker.